casualcore/casual/middleware/queue/documentation/upgrade.operation.md

 ## backup

-It's highly recommended to take backups of all persistent _queue-groups_ before upgrade.
+It's highly recommended to take backups of all persistent _queue-groups_ before an upgrade.

 `casual` will not do any backups under the hood.
-We do the `sqlite` schema upgrade within a _sqlite transaction_, so it should either work or be back in the old state, but we leave no absolute guaranties.
+We do the `sqlite` schema upgrade within a _sqlite transaction_, so it should either work or be back in the old state, but we provide no absolute guarantees.

 ## upgrade